Exporting to XML

-Before you export content from an InDesign document to XML, you must have done the following:
+Before you can convert InCopy stories to XML data, you must have done the following:

 Created or loaded element tags.